MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-https.md

 #ms.custom: ""
 ---

-# Enable SSL or TLS for Connection Security in R Server
+# Enable SSL or TLS for Connection Security in Machine Learning Server

-**Applies to:  Microsoft R Server 9.x**
+**Applies to: Machine Learning Server, Microsoft R Server 9.x**

 >For security reasons, we strongly recommend that SSL/TLS 1.2 be enabled in **all production environments.**  Since we cannot ship certificates for you, these protocols are disabled by default.